trading-tournaments.com

 By Eugene Loza

-Settlement currency — what your tournament prize is actually paid in
+Settlement currency — what your tournament prize is paid in

 By Eugene Loza